Anyolite/anyolite/README.md

 #### Features

-* [ ] Automatic wrapping of inherited methods from all non-trivial ancestors
+* [X] Automatic wrapping of inherited methods from all non-trivial ancestors
 * [ ] Direct methods for Ruby error messages
 * [X] Usage of `self` as argument type is now allowed
 * [X] Option to default to regular args for an entire class
-* [ ] Option for defaulting to usage of RbValue as data container for regular arguments

 #### Usability